usccolumbia/BERTOS/README.md

 ## Usage
 ### A Quick Run
-Quickly run the script to train a BERTOS.
+Quickly run the script to train a BERTOS using the OS-ICSD training set and save the model into the ./output_icsd folder.
 ```
 bash train_BERTOS.sh
 ```